freifunkh/gatemon-html/README.md

 ## Setup
 For every Gatemon client create a secret token file in the `token/` directory: `touch token/$(pwgen 16 1)`.
 The file content doesn't matter; the file name is the secret token that must be configured in the Gatemon client.

+## Credits
+This is a fork of FFHB Gatemon HTML Frontend (https://github.com/FreifunkBremen/gatemon-html).